Skip to main content

 When I change the rollout percentage of a rule on a feature gate, will users who passed continue to pass?

 Yes.
 If you increase the rollout percentage (e.g., from 10% to 20%), the original 10% will continue to pass, while an additional 10% will start passing.
 Reducing the percentage will restore the original 10%.
+The same behavior exists if you reduce then re-increase the pass percentage.
 To reshuffle users, you'll need to "resalt" the gate.

 Statistics